ChefKissInc/NootedRed/README.md

 Controller, accelerator and framebuffer are all attached and enabled, GFX engine and SDMA0 engine start up and are able to process command buffers.

 However, there is some weird quirk happening relating to GPUVM (GPU Virtual Memory), causing Page Faults in both GFX and ME as soon as WindowServer tries to send an acceleration command.
-This is the current failure point we are investigating will eventually fix.
+This is the current failure point we are investigating and will eventually fix.

 ### ETA?